k0shk0sh/dotfiles/README.md

 		- [wakatime](https://atom.io/packages/wakatime) - Fitbit for programmers.
 Get automated metrics and insights about your programming.

 ## Installation

-The following installation script is compatible with Android (via Termux), Linux (Debian and Ubuntu based distributions) and Mac OS.
-But be aware, a “dotfiles” is a very personal thing, a question of taste.
-Look the source code first, before you install.
-Also, you may need a Powerline compatible font for special characters.

 ```bash
 curl -L https://raw.githubusercontent.com/Kutsan/dotfiles/master/.tools/install.sh | bash